Terms & Conditions

 - monitor the debtor’s compliance and issue reminders where the default exceeds 3 business days;

-- charge a Payment Plan Management Fee (PPMF) not exceeding $220 (including GST) and additional such fees for variations; which amounts will be added to the debt as a condition of the payment plan; and
+- charge a Payment Plan Management Fee (PPMF) and additional fees for variations; which amounts will be added to the debt as a condition of the payment plan; and

 - deduct the PPMF from the debtor’s initial payment(s) before remitting monies to you.